 Short Bio (long bio below):

-Payton MacDonald is a percussionist (specializing in marimba), singer, and filmmaker.
+Payton MacDonald is a composer, percussionist (specializing in marimba), singer, and filmmaker.
 He explores the frontiers of art in a variety of settings, from Carnegie Hall to remote wilderness locations.
 He spent his early years drumming along with jazz records, while exploring the Rocky Mountains near his home in Idaho by foot, bicycle, and skis.
 Eventually he was shaped into a percussionist who plays marimbas, snare drums, bicycles, plants, pots and pans, and anything else that might produce an interesting tone.
 Along the way Payton discovered Indian classical music, and has studied that music for over 20 years.
-He looks for ways to connect his diverse interests, and filmmaking has been particularly effective for that.
-His first film Sonic Divide shows Payton pedaling his mountain bike 2,500 miles along the Continental Divide, while performing 30 new pieces of music, or his Sonic Peaks project, in which Payton hikes to the summit of hundreds of mountains and creates new music reflecting those experiences.
+He often dreams up and executes large-scale, ambitious projects, such as his film Sonic Divide, which shows Payton pedaling his mountain bike 2,500 miles along the Continental Divide, while performing 30 new pieces of music, or his Sonic Peaks project, in which Payton hikes to the summit of hundreds of mountains and creates new music reflecting those experiences.
 He has released over 100 recordings.
 Payton studied music formally at the University of Michigan (BFA) and Eastman School of Music (MM and DMA), as well as with the legendary Gundecha Brothers (Dhrupad vocal) and Pandit Sharda Sahai (tabla).
 He teaches music at William Paterson University, and tours nationally and internationally as a percussionist, singer, and speaker.
-He is currently making one full-length recording of marimba music every week for a year, creating the largest body of original marimba music ever.

 The New York Times described MacDonald as an “energetic soloist.”
 The Los Angeles Times described him as an “. . . inventive, stylistically omnivorous composer and gifted performer . . .”
 His compositions have been described as “hypnotically beautiful” (The New York Times) and “. . . engaging and utterly beautiful.”
 (Sequenza 21)